The Dark Knight Trilogy: The Rogues Gallery

-Continue reading “The Dark Knight Trilogy: Alfred”
+Continue reading “The Dark Knight Trilogy: The Rogues Gallery”

 The Dark Knight Trilogy is a big, epic set of movies with big, epic themes.
 For all the talk about them being darker and more realistic than your average superhero film, they actually have the same scope as a lot of epic fantasy tales, with battles between pure good and fell evil and the fate of an entire city in the balance.
 With such big action and high stakes, the films have some large themes and symbols behind them.
 In Batman Begins, Bruce Wayne crafts Batman as a symbol that is, “Something elemental, something terrifying.”
 Today we’re looking at some of that elemental imagery and how it runs throughout the films.